 A major obstacle for the Outdoor Lighting Network market to overcome is the lack of a single protocol to manage various outdoor lighting networks.
 Because of this, customers such as municipalities, hesitate to invest in new technologies.
-A standard management interface protocol needs to support various kinds of network technologies, be it wired or wireless, to provide customers with as wide a selection of vendors as possible to overcome the fear of being locked-in.
+A standard management interface protocol needs to support various kinds of network technologies, be it wired or wireless, to provide customers with a broad varitety of vendors as possible choice to overcome the fear of being locked-in.

 Which requirements does the specification satisfy?

 TALQ Specifications have to satisfy requirements defined in TALQ Specification Requirements documents that capture the minimum requirements of customers, such as municipalities.
-The specification has to overcome the current fear of being locked-in to one supplier.
+The specification has to overcome the current fear of dependent on one supplier.
 It includes features of lamp operation (such as dimming control), feedback (such as reporting of lamp status) and configuration (in order to set-up the system).

-Will the specification be submitted to a formal Standardization Consortium?
+Will the TALQ Specification be submitted to a formal Standardization Consortium?

-We believe a submission of the specification to a formal Standardization organization will aid the adoption of the specification as a standard, as municipalities will be more inclined to require equipment to be compliant with a specification endorsed by a formal standardization organization.
+We believe a submission of the specification to a formal standardization organization will aid the adoption of the specification as a standard.
+Municipalities will be more encouraged to require equipment to be compliant with a specification endorsed by a formal standardization organization.

 What effect will this have on requirements for Outdoor Lighting Networks tenders?